Degree RequirementBSN

 • Strong organizational skills needed in coordination of care across the CVOR

-What Are the Education Requirements for Cardiovascular Operating Room Nurses?
+What Are the Schooling Requirements for Cardiovascular Operating Room Nurses?

-Most CVOR nurses hold a Bachelor's of Science in Nursing degree, and all hold an active RN license, which can be achieved through passing the NCLEX-RN.
+Most CVOR nurses hold a Bachelor's of Science in Nursing degree from an accredited school, and all hold an active RN license, which can be achieved through passing the NCLEX-RN.
 Most hospitals prefer cardiovascular operating room nurses to have prior operating room experience, as well as hold a BLS Certification, ACLS and/or PALS Certification and the CNOR Certification for perioperative nurses from the Competency & Credentialing Institute.

 Are Any Certifications or Credentials Needed?

 Most open CVOR nursing positions require candidates to hold the BLS Certification from the American Heart Association or American Red Cross.
 Many employers also prefer candidates to hold the CNOR Certification for perioperative nurses offered by the Competency & Credentialing Institute.
 In order to be eligible for the CNOR exam, a nurse must hold a current unrestricted RN license, be currently working full- or part-time in perioperative nursing in the areas of research, education, administration or clinical practice, and have completed two years and 2,400 hours of experience in perioperative nursing.
-Some employers may also prefer candidates who hold advanced life support certification, such as the ACLS or the PALS Certifications offered by the American Heart Association.
+Some employers may also prefer candidates who hold advanced life support certifications, such as the ACLS or the PALS Certifications offered by the American Heart Association.
+Suprisingly, these certifications aren’t the only types that CVOR nurses can get.
+Here is the complete list of common certifications that CVOR lists can get, their differences, and how long they stay valid for:

 Where Do Cardiovascular Operating Room Nurses Work?